-- Project-basing Section 8 assistance at properties owned directly or indirectly by the Agency that are not public housing, subject to HUD's requirements regarding subsidy layering. - Adopting a reasonable competitive process or utilize an existing local competitive process for project-basing leased housing assistance at units that meet existing Housing Quality Standards, or any standards developed by the Agency. - Substituting a Letter of Commitment, MOU or other pre-issuance of a HAP action that is sufficient to move the development forward. - Modifying HUD's HAP Agreement to include MTW-approved related actions. - Waiving the caps on the proportion of a development that may be project-based; waiving the caps on allocation of MPHA's voucher program budget authority to PBVs. - The option of owner-managed, site-based waiting lists (SBWL) and site-based administration for its project-based developments.
-Owners will be required to develop and obtain MPHA approval on tenant selection plans, including establishing guidelines for selection from the waiting list, screening, re-exams and transfers. - The application of relevant MPHA policies to the Local PBV program, including MTW authorizations under MPHA's approved Housing Choice Voucher Rent Reform activity (2014 - 1) and continuation of certain public housing lease, grievance, and due process-related provisions at properties that have undergone subsidy conversion. - Promoting housing stability for families occupying wrong-sized units (per PBV occupancy standards) when converting properties from public housing to PBVs by providing continued assistance until a right-sized unit becomes available.
+- Project-basing Section 8 assistance at properties owned directly or indirectly by the Agency that are not public housing, subject to HUD's requirements regarding subsidy layering. - Adopting a reasonable competitive process or utilizing an existing local competitive process for project-basing leased housing assistance at units that meet existing Housing Quality Standards, or any standards developed by the Agency. - Substituting a Letter of Commitment, MOU or other pre-issuance of a HAP action that is sufficient to move the development forward. - Modifying HUD's HAP Agreement to include MTW-approved related actions. - Waiving the caps on the proportion of a development that may be project-based; waiving the caps on allocation of MPHA's voucher program budget authority to PBVs. - The option of owner-managed, site-based waiting lists (SBWL) and site-based administration for its project-based developments.
+Owners will be required to develop and obtain MPHA approval on tenant selection plans, including establishing guidelines for selection from the waiting list, screening, re-exams and transfers. - The option to determine the content of contract rental agreements that differ from otherwise mandated program requirements.
+This includes continuation of certain public housing lease, grievance, due process-related, and other provisions at properties that have undergone subsidy conversion, as a service to residents who undergo these transitions. - The application of relevant MPHA policies to the Local PBV program, including MTW authorizations under MPHA's approved Housing Choice Voucher Rent Reform activity (2014 - 1). - When currently served families in public housing reside in units converted to project-based vouchers (PBVs), MPHA intends to promote housing stability and continuity, as consistent with its mission and its Guiding Principles for Redevelopment and Capital Investments. - With respect to a family living in an under-occupied scattered-site unit when MPHA converts the unit from public housing to PBV, the unit may receive PBV assistance, and the family may remain in the unit until an appropriate- size scattered-site unit becomes available.
+If MPHA determines that there will be no appropriate-size scattered-site unit within a reasonable time, MPHA may offer a more nearly appropriate-size scattered-site unit.
+When MPHA offers an appropriate-size or more nearly appropriate-size scattered-site unit, the family living in the under-occupied scattered-site unit must move to the appropriate-size or more nearly appropriate-size scattered-site unit within a reasonable period determined by MPHA.